leeson865/Playnite-FSE-Launcher/README.md

 2. Extract the `.zip` file to a folder on your device.
 3. Open the extracted folder, right-click on the **`Install.ps1`** file, and select **Run with PowerShell**.
 4. Windows will ask for administrator permission to install the developer certificate.
 Type `Y` and hit **Enter** when prompted.
-5. Once the installation script finishes successfully, check your start menu and you should see PlayniteFSE installed.
+5. Once the installation script finishes successfully, check your Start menu and you should see Playnite FSE installed.
-6. Open up Windows Settings - Gaming - Full Screen Experience
+6. Open **Windows Settings > Gaming > Full Screen Experience**.
-7. Select **Playnite FSE** from the list of available apps (should be underneath xbox) to set it as your default!
+7. Select **Playnite FSE** from the list of available apps (it should be underneath Xbox) to set it as your default!

 ## 🛠️ How It Works (The Technical Details)

-Standard workarounds for launching Playnite via the Xbox FSE menu (like basic UWP bridges or standard shortcut scripts) fail because Windows FSE operates as a highly restricted sandbox.
-FSE acts like a console dashboard and actively suppresses unauthorized Win32 background processes from stealing window focus.
+Historically, replacing the FSE dashboard required messy workarounds—like letting the official Xbox app load and then forcefully terminating its background process to wrestle window focus back to Playnite.
+Furthermore, no community app has previously been able to successfully populate inside the official Windows Settings dropdown.

-This launcher bypasses that sandbox natively:
+This launcher changes that by integrating natively with the OS:

-* **The VIP Pass (.SCCD):** The app is packaged with a Custom Capability Descriptor (`.SCCD`) file that explicitly claims the `Microsoft.appCategory.gamingHome_8wekyb3d8bbwe` restricted capability.
-* **Native Win32 Execution:** Because the package holds this authorized "VIP Pass," Windows FSE recognizes it as a legitimate gaming shell.
-When executed, it natively runs a lean .NET 4.8 process that triggers `Playnite.FullscreenApp.exe` via `Process.Start()`.
-* **Zero Suppression:** Playnite inherits the foreground privileges of the authorized shell, taking over the screen immediately without being blocked by the OS.
+### 1. The Settings Dropdown Integration
+To get the app to appear directly in the `Settings > Gaming > Full Screen Experience` menu alongside the official Xbox app, the launcher is packaged with a strictly formatted `AppxManifest`.
+By correctly implementing the `windows.gamingApp` extension, Windows natively recognizes the package as a selectable dashboard option.

+### 2. Dashboard Privileges (The `.SCCD` File)
+To ensure Windows grants the app the necessary foreground focus without suppressing it in the background, the package includes a Custom Capability Descriptor (`.SCCD`) file.
+This officially declares the `Microsoft.appCategory.gamingHome_8wekyb3d8bbwe` capability.
+By declaring this capability via the package manifest, the OS treats the launcher as a native FSE environment.

+### 3. The Execution (`Launcher.exe`)
+Once selected in the Windows Settings, the actual execution is incredibly lightweight.
+The package runs a minimal .NET 4.8 application that simply triggers `Playnite.FullscreenApp.exe` and gracefully exits.
+Because the initial package holds the correct FSE dashboard capabilities, Playnite inherits that foreground focus and launches flawlessly with zero background overhead.